HPLC detector types: Principle in their working

 As such all types of HPLC detectors are used based on the requirement of labs.

-2. The calibration of detectors is to be performed for any new experiment to acheive stability in data and responses.
+2. The calibration of detectors is to be performed for any new experiment to achieve stability in data and responses.

-4. The room temperature be preferably constant & low.
+4. The room temperature is preferably constant & low.

 For any queries use the comments section to get solutions.